jeffshurtliff/highspot/README.md

-# highspot
+# Highspot Python SDK
-Python SDK for the Highspot API
+A Python toolset for utilizing the Highspot API